rebeccaSimmonds19/winemap/README.md

 Before you can deploy the application we will need to create an Apache Spark cluster for processing the data as well as a database to hold the data we will process.

-# Creating a Database and Loading data
+# Creating a Database and Loading the Data

 # Creating an Apache Spark Cluster using Oshinko